robin-mueller/auto-apms-guide/src/introduction/why-autoapms.md

 AutoAPMS provides developers of real-time systems with the following key features:

-- Convenient resource management integrating deeply with CMake
+- Efficient behavior resource management using `ament_cmake` and `ament_index`
-- Modular, plugin-based approach for implementing robotic skills/tasks
+- Inherently extensible due to plugin-based design
-- User-friendly behavior design adopting the behavior tree paradigm
+- Flexible and highly configurable behavior execution engine
-- Flexible, highly configurable behavior executor
+- Powerful C++ behavior tree builder API (a supplement to BehaviorTree.CPP)
-- Powerful C++ behavior tree builder API
+- Easy integration of custom behavior tree node implementations
-- Straightforward contingency and emergency management concept
+- Support for custom behavior definitions and tree builder algorithms
-- Standardized interfaces and command line tools for running and orchestrating the operation
+- `ros2cli` extensions for orchestrating the system from the command line

 These features frame a unified toolset for implementing behavior-based systems and make it significantly more user-friendly and less error prone to design and execute robotic applications.